 By Tyler McMasters, 10th grade

-Many families living in rural communities throughout Pennsylvania do not know the opportunities that exist at Milton Hershey School.
+Many families living in rural communities throughout Pennsylvania, like Somerset, do not know the opportunities that exist at Milton Hershey School.

 Growing up in Somerset, PA, we did not have much.
 I was not able to participate in extracurricular activities because my family could not afford them.
 When I would come home from school, there was not much structure for me to succeed.

-One day, my mom and I attended an MHS information session in our community.
+One day, my mom and I attended an MHS information session.
 We learned about the school and the many opportunities it offers its students.
 We were even able to speak to an admissions counselor and ask questions.

 My mom encouraged me that this was the right thing for me to do as it offered me “endless opportunities.”
 I agreed, and in the fall of 2017, I enrolled at MHS for my seventh-grade year.

 Since then, I got involved with the theatre program, visited New York City, and joined the swim team—all activities that wouldn’t have been possible without MHS.